b0w1d/NTHU_5734k/Documents/Lecture/Problem List.md

 # Problem List

-This is a co-written problem list, it's
+This is a co-writting problem list.
+We may refer to [An awesome list for competitive programming!](https://github.com/lnishan/awesome-competitive-programming).

 ## Number Theory
 | Problem        | 0w1    | jjj    | rar    | Description      |